Skip to main content

 Born in France and based in Spain, I see myself as a hybrid artist with a queer “global collage” identity shaped by years of travel and interdisciplinary artistic exploration.
 My journey to West Africa marked a turning point, prompting me to reflect on my position as a “white privileged” woman artist and to question concepts of identity, hybridization and cultural appropriation within the context of post-colonialism and neo-colonialism.
 Ghana attracted my attention due to its community of interdisciplinary and mixed-media artists, whose works powerfully address themes of identity, post-colonialism, decolonization, and globalization.
 Like many African countries, Ghana faces a weekly influx of waste from the global North—primarily second-hand clothing and electronics.
 While this highlights a remarkable capacity for recycling and creative reuse, it also exposes the unmanageable economic and ecological situations created by the amount of global waste.
 World corporate capitalism has given birth to forms of neo-colonialism that perpetuate exploitation and economic inequalities in Africa and the global south, underscoring the need of reimagining relationships.

 In expressive art practice we embrace the creative process as a dance between not knowing and knowing, between getting lost and finding our way.
 Art making starts with the intuitive call of our aesthetic attractors /medium /artistic modalities, not knowing yet where they will lead us, trusting that as we attend diligently to the medium and embrace possible confusion and chaos, at some point coherence and meaning will emerge (William Kentridge 2024).
-In the ON WAX project the “attractors motifs” serve as a “contact zone” or starting point from which the project can spread “tentacularly” (Donna Haraway 2017) extending in different directions through exploratory art-making, research, community art and social change.
-Teaching is also learning as we engage creatively with self and others, caring and re-imagining together.
+In the ON WAX project the “attractors motifs” serve as a “contact zone” or starting point from which the project can spread “tentacularly” (Donna Haraway 2017) extending in different directions through exploratory art-making, philosophy, sociological and historical research, community art and social change.

 Spanning across art, culture, history, philosophy, and evolution, the ON WAX research project seeks to ignite artistic explorations that address the entangled dynamics between global North and global South and our intricate relationships with the human and non-human world.
-Artistically the project started with the creation of explorative artworks that serve as inspirational seeds for collective artistic experiments of co-creation, co-inquiry, dialogues and exchanges.
-The aim of the project, as it unfolds, is to invite a multicultural community from the Global North and Global South to join experimental artistic laboratories—online or in person— and create art together as a form of dialogue and exchange.
-The artistic process centers on the practice of deconstruction and hybridization through the modalities of collage, assemblage, and poetic storytelling.
-The experimental laboratories wish to spark refreshing forms of expression, relationships and connections, visiting themes of exchange and gift versus exploitation and appropriation.
-In this container, viewers and creators are invited to question perspectives and perceptions —both individually and collectively—and engage in meaningful inquiry through artistic expression.
+Artistically the project started with the creation of personal explorative artworks that serve as inspirational seeds for further collective artistic experiments of co-creation, co-inquiry, dialogues and exchanges.

 African Wax selected and modified motifs